In the trucking industry, glider kit trucks are wildly popular, especially among the owner operator business owners and small fleet owners.

 Does this mean that gliders will continue to be used?
-There’s a great deal of opposition to this change and it is likely that it will be short-lived but we’ll see.
+There’s a great deal of opposition to this change and it is likely that it will be short-lived.

 As part of the Heavy-duty Vehicle and Engine Greenhouse Gas Emission Regulations, glider kits are allowed in Canada so long as they meet several conditions.